 Service Locations are appropriately grouped if they would describe the exact same service level to the questions in the Service Location Group Questionnaire, for each Service Location in the group.
 If the bidder would describe different service levels to the questions in the Service Location Group Questionnaire, for Service Locations in a group, then the Service Location(s) must be split out into a different Service Location Group or Groups.
 The Agency may choose not to evaluate an entire group of Service Locations if the Service Locations are inappropriately grouped or the bidder does not provide a separate questionnaire for each Service Location Group.

 If any service level is different for a Service Location(s), list that Service Location in its own group and complete a separate Service Location Group Questionnaire for that Service Location(s).
 If there is any doubt in whether or not the Service Locations should be grouped together, list them separately and fill out the Service Location Group Questionnaire for each Service Location.
 Service locations that are inappropriately grouped together cannot be fairly evaluated and may not receive funding.
 Each Service Location group will be evaluated separately by the evaluation committee.
-Add more rows or rationale boxes to the Service Location Group Identification Form, as needed.
+Add more rows or rationale to the Service Location Group Identification Form, as needed.

 Scoring Guide for the Service Location Group Questionnaire(s):